 When you finally realize you’re being taken advantage of and try to report them and denounce the company, you’ll already be too late.
-The company will simply change their name and start again.
+The company will simply change its name and start again.

 How To Avoid The Hair Loss Treatment/Hair Restoration Scam:

 Don’t get us wrong, there are legitimate companies that provide great service in transplanting hairs and grafts.
-We are talking about the questionable practices.
+We are talking about questionable practices.
 Just do your research first.
 If it sounds too good to be true, then it is!
 Avoid these types of offers.

-If you have problems with your hair, talk to a physician (see a recommended legitimate service HERE) or consider purchasing real products that are highly rated by efficiency and seller’s safety.
-They have tons of positive reviews, as well as ratings of 4.5 or 5-star: Laser Cap Grivamax, Lush Caffeine Serum, or Ultrax Hair Rush.
+If you have problems with your hair, talk to a physician (see a recommended legitimate service HERE) or consider purchasing real products that are highly rated for efficiency and seller’s safety.
+They have tons of positive reviews, as well as ratings of 4.5 or 5-star: Lush Caffeine Serum, or Ultrax Hair Rush.

 If you feel tempted, try googling the site online and look for an independent review.
 Feel free to report the names of the scammers below, under the Comments section.